 AUTO ROAST lets you roast food with the Temperature Probe, without needing to enter a final food temperature.
 The probe will turn off the oven when it senses the preprogrammed final food temperature for the food category you chose.

-- 1. Perform Steps 1, 2, and 3 under "Cooking with the temperature probe" on page 31. - 2.
-Choose setting.
+1. Perform Steps 1, 2, and 3 under "Cooking with the temperature probe" on page 31.